Deep dive

 | Salem | 72.8% | 27.2% | 1.35% | 0 |

 *Malden held the first Proposition 2½ override vote in its history on March 31, 2026.
 Both the $5.4M and larger options failed.
-That Malden didn't put an override on the ballot for more than forty years after Prop 2½ took effect reflects a different combination of state aid, local tax structure, and political dynamics than most suburbs face.
+Malden didn't put an override on the ballot for more than forty years after Prop 2½ took effect.
+That reflects a different combination of state aid, local tax structure, and political dynamics than most suburbs face.
 Marblehead does not qualify as a gateway city (the designation is based on historical manufacturing employment and median household income) and therefore cannot access most gateway-city state aid programs.

 The archetypes above aren't permanent.
 Towns can move between them over time, and the mechanisms that enable those moves are policy choices about zoning, taxation, and development.
 This section lists the mechanisms that explain most of the differences between groups, along with a note on how each applies (or doesn't) to Marblehead's current situation.
 None of these is a recommendation; each mechanism has tradeoffs and political costs beyond the scope of this data.